After events in Bethany and Jericho, Jesus orchestrates his provocative entry into Jerusalem. He weeps for Israel and the judgement to come.

 Tension and Excitement Builds

-At the end of the story of the raising of Lazarus, just having a look at some of the implications for the future, John 11: 55 to chapter 12 verse 1,
+At the end of the story of the raising of Lazarus, just having a look at some of the implications for the future, John 11: 55 to12: 1,

 ‘When it was almost time for the Jewish Passover, many went up from the country to Jerusalem for their ceremonial cleansing before the Passover.
 They kept looking for Jesus, and as they stood in the Temple courts they asked one another, "What do you think?
 Isn't he coming to the festival at all?"
 But the chief priests and the Pharisees had given orders that anyone who found out where Jesus was should report it so they might arrest him.
 Six days before the Passover, Jesus came to Bethany where Lazarus lived, whom Jesus had raised from the dead.’John 11:55-12:1, NIV